-Austin Organic Village has gone GMP compliant and become a GMP certified vendor.
+Austin Organic Village is proud to announce that we are GMP-compliant and a GMP-certified vendor.
 We are now one of 26 American Kratom Association Qualified Vendors.
-AOV has taken the steps to be in compliance with standards being set for vendors.
-Being certified helps vendors and consumers stay protected during the continued fight to keep kratom legal and allows us to continue to grow and serve more consumers.
+Proper certification protects vendors and consumers during the continued fight to keep kratom legal and allows us to continue to grow and serve more consumers.

 What Do GMP and cGMP Mean?

-GMP stands for Good Manufacturing Practice and cGMP stands for current Good Manufacturing Practice.
-They essentially mean the same thing except that cGMP states that it is the most current set of standards in the ever evolving cycle of regulations placed on the sale of products in the United States while GMP is a broader term that stands for a set of standards put out by the FDA (Food and Drug Administration) in order to ensure the quality and safety of products being sold for consumption.
+GMP stands for Good Manufacturing Practice and represents a broad set of standards by the FDA to ensure the quality and safety of products sold for consumption. cGMP stands for Current Good Manufacturing Practice.
+They are similar in nature, but cGMP includes the most current set of standards in the ever-evolving cycle of regulations placed on the sale of products in the United States.
 GMP regulations are extensive, including production, packaging, equipment, employee hygiene, and training of all employees.

-In order to become GMP certified, a company must be assessed by a third party assessment entity.
+In order to become GMP certified, a company must be assessed by a third-party assessment entity.
 This means that they have to be tested, observed, and accomplish a specific set of requirements.
-Some companies, like Austin Organic Village, choose to use a third party GMP packaging facility and send their products to be packaged there while every employee learns how to be GMP compliant in all other written aspects of business.
-Employees are tested on Standard Operating Procedures (SOP’s) regularly.
+Some companies, like Austin Organic Village, choose to use a third-party GMP packaging facility and send their products to be packaged there while every employee learns how to be GMP compliant in all other written aspects of a business.
+Employees are tested on Standard Operating Procedures (SOPs) regularly.
 Employees are not allowed to make medical claims or give medical advice.
 This doesn’t stop consumers from sharing tips from person to person.
 However, employees have to be very careful with the claims and statements they make to customers.

-In order to maintain GMP certification and stay compliant, the company must review practices and make changes regularly as the standards change.
+In order to stay an American Kratom Association Vendor and maintain GMP certification, the company must review practices and make changes regularly as the standards change.
 They must also be prepared for a yearly external audit, yearly testing, and inspections on demand.

 Why Is This Important?

-As the kratom community continues the fight to keep kratom legal and continues to lobby in order to pass the KCPA (Kratom Consumer Protection Act) in more states, having vendors who are in compliance with the FDA’s GMP standards allows the industry to show that kratom is a legitimate product whose vendors are willing to follow government guidelines.
+As the kratom community fights to keep kratom legal and lobbies to pass the KCPA (Kratom Consumer Protection Act) in more states, we need vendors who are in compliance with the FDA’s GMP standards.
+This allows the industry to show that kratom is a legitimate product whose vendors are willing to follow government guidelines.

-Thorough testing products for biological contaminants like bacteria, mold, and heavy metals helps to protect consumers.
+Thorough testing of products for biological contaminants like bacteria, mold, and heavy metals helps to protect consumers.
 Using clean rooms, and sterile equipment for packaging are just a few things that help make sure products remain safe and uncontaminated.
 Both vendors and consumers enjoy greater protection through GMP regulations.
 The sale and safety of kratom is more easily tracked in the event of an issue.
-Consumers are less likely to receive tainted products and recalls are less likely.
+Consumers are less likely to receive tainted products and recalls become few and far between.

 The AKA (American Kratom Association) is working hard to lobby banned states and bring other states in line with the KCPA.
-In order to do that, everybody in the community needs to do their part.
-That includes vendors, because success starts at the top.
+In order to do that, everybody in the community needs to do their part starting with vendors.

 Below is a map from the AKA showing the progress made and where the fight continues.